mr-Halkat/Quick-launcher/README.md

-# Quick-launcher
+# kwiky
 #version  1.0.0.0
  Chrome extension with which we have quick access to our favourite sites